friends-of-tutorials/xen-software-raid/README.md

-# XenServer Software RAID installation (mdadm)
+# XenServer 7.6.2 Software RAID installation (mdadm)

-How to install a software raid on XenServer 7.6.2
+This instruction was written and tested for the XenServer version 7.6.2 and installs a software RAID mdadm afterwards.

 ## 1. Instruction